 Just as Pennsylvania American Water is investing in research and testing, we also understand the importance of investing in the infrastructure that provides high-quality water service to you.
-Statewide, we invested \$688 million in 2023 alone to improve the water and wastewater treatment and pipeline systems.
+Last year alone, we invested approximately \$688 million to improve our water and wastewater treatment and pipeline systems.